goetting/ez-react/README.md

 An event handler receives the relevant state, as well as the current props.
 Its return value will be added to the props.

 Alternatively, you may use connect direclty by passing an ezFlux instance.
-Great for testing.
-JustTerrific.
-Great library.

 ```jsx
 import React from 'react';